fyngyrz/aa_macro/feature-list.md

     * Comments \(do not appear in output\)
 	* Escapes for all processor encodings
 	* HTML 3.2 and 4.01s modes
+	* time and date
+	* execute shell command and incorporate output

 * Utilities
   * Built-in example suite